md-irfan9s/Backend-Class-II/README.md

 <h1>MongoDB Query API Uses</h1>
 we can use the MongoDB Query API to perform:

-Adhoc queries with mongosh, Compass, VS Code, or a MongoDB driver for the programming language you use.
+Adhoc queries with mongosh, Compass, VS Code, or a MongoDB driver for the programming language you use.<br>
-Data transformations using aggregation pipelines.
+Data transformations using aggregation pipelines.<br>
-Document join support to combine data from different collections.
+Document join support to combine data from different collections.<br>
-Graph and geospatial queries.
+Graph and geospatial queries.<br>
-Full-text search.
+Full-text search.<br>
-Indexing to improve MongoDB query performance.
+Indexing to improve MongoDB query performance.<br>
-Time series analysis.
+Time series analysis.<br>

 <h1>Create Database using mongosh</h1>
 Connecting the database using mongosh